Learn PHP: a PHP tutorial

 ?>

-Calling up this script is done using the following URL:
+The script is called by the following URL:

-A data transfer with $_GET inevitably leads to the transferred data being visible in the address bar.
-This means it’s always possible to understand and register the parameters that are being transferred.
-This has the advantage that variables can be stored in the form of hyperlinks.
-Internet users also have the option of bookmarking certain URLs with their HTTP query string in their browser.
+A data transfer via $_GET inevitably leads to the transferred data being visible in the address line.
+This means parameters that have been passed can be traced.
+The advantage is that variables can be stored in hyperlinks.
+In addition, users have the option of saving URLs including the HTTP query string as bookmarks in their browser.

-The downside to using the GET parameter in clear sight as displayed in the URL is obvious: it’s not a method that can be used for transferring sensitive data, such as the results of online forms.
-Additionally, the amount of data that the $_GET method can transfer is limited by the maximum length of URLs.
+However, the fact that GET parameters are listed in plain text in the URL makes this method incompatible with the transfer of sensitive data, such as data generated by online forms.
+In addition, the amount of data that can be passed using $_GET is limited by the maximum length of URLs.

 Data transfer via $_POST

-While data transfers are made via URL parameters with the GET method, information is transmitted in the body of an HTTP request with $_POST.
-This enables developers to transmit very large amounts of data from one script to another without difficulty.
+While in the GET method, data is passed as a URL parameter, with $_POST, data transfer takes place in the body of an HTTP request.
+This makes it possible to even pass large amounts of data from one script to another.

-A central application field for the HTTP POST method is the transfer of HTML form data.
-We’ll demonstrate this by showing you how to construct your own newsletter sign-up form.
+A central application field of the HTTP POST method is the transfer of HTML form data.
+We will demonstrate this using the example of a newsletter subscription.

-Create a new PHP file with the name page1.php and write out the following code block inside it:
+To do this, create a new PHP file with the name page1.php and copy the following code block:

 <form method="post" action="page2.php" >